straw-hat-team/adr/adrs/5541831634/README.md

 ### Route

-In the context of React DOM, Route is a path or subdirectory of URL that the user is visiting.
+In the context of React DOM, Route is a path or segments of URL that the user is visiting.

 In the context of React Native, it is a screen.